dldemoks/HostCMS6.1/README.md

 HostCMS
 ======
-Модуль оплаты Payeer
+Payment module Payeer

-Для установки модуля скачайте и распакуйте архив.
+To install the module, download and unzip the archive.
-Далее следуйте прилагаемой инструкции
+Then follow the attached instructions.

-Поддерживаемая версия HostCMS 6.1 - 6.6
+Support for HostCMS 6.1 - 6.6